External Ids for ADA Gene

 ADA (Adenosine Deaminase) is a Protein Coding gene.
 Diseases associated with ADA include Severe Combined Immunodeficiency Due To Ada Deficiency and Adenosine Deaminase Deficiency.
-Among its related pathways are One carbon pool by folate and Purine metabolism.
+Among its related pathways are Metabolism and purine nucleotides de novo biosynthesis.
 GO annotations related to this gene include adenosine deaminase activity and purine nucleoside binding.

 UniProtKB/Swiss-Prot for ADA Gene